beeware/toga/docs/background/architecture.rst

 --------------

 The implementation layer is the platform-specific representation of each widget.
-Each platform that Toga supports has its own implmentation layer, named after the widget toolkit that the implementation layer is wrapping -- ``toga-cocoa`` for macOS (Cocoa being the name of the underlying macOS widget toolkit); ``toga-gtk`` for Linux (using the GTK+ toolkit); and so on.
+Each platform that Toga supports has its own implementation layer, named after the widget toolkit that the implementation layer is wrapping -- ``toga-cocoa`` for macOS (Cocoa being the name of the underlying macOS widget toolkit); ``toga-gtk`` for Linux (using the GTK+ toolkit); and so on.